TanviLodhavia/Self-Desinged-Game-Details/README.md

-Draw your imagination of this game.
-What does this game look like?

 How do you plan to make your game engaging?
 Ans: It is going to be an adaptive game, like I mentioned above.
 As the score increases, the player goes faster and it is also going to be a bit competitiveness as the player can see his/her friend racing towards the vaccine too.